 Exterior wood trim failure is one of the most common issues that the exterior of a home will face.
-In the early days house trim was usually made of wood.
 It surrounds the more vulnerable areas of the home, such as windows and doors, breaks in the siding, and the edging where a course of siding ends.
-Some of these spaces may become gathering places for moisture buildup, allowing the wood to absorb water over time, causing cracking, peeling, and blistering of the finish and softening, cracking, and rotting of the wood itself.
+Windows and doors are especially susceptible to moisture and rot, so it is important to inspect window and door trim regularly for signs of damage.
+Some of these applications may become gathering places for moisture buildup, allowing the wood to absorb water over time, causing cracking, peeling, and blistering of the finish and softening, cracking, and rotting of the wood itself.
+Many houses experience issues such as wood trim rot as they age, which is why it’s important to choose the right material for exterior trim products.

-Even when expensive, lower maintenance woods are used, such as cedar or redwood, problems still tend to develop over time, such as bleed-through, darkening of the finish, and eventual rotting.
+Even when more expensive wood products are used, such as cedar or redwood, problems still tend to develop over time, such as bleed-through, darkening of the finish, and eventual rotting.
 On homes and properties that have a lot of trim, it often makes sense to replace it all at once for consistency, even if it’s only rotting in a few places, which can lead to high costs for the homeowner, and additional headaches for the builder.
+When replacing old wood trim, it is also important to check the underlying framing for water damage or rot to ensure the structural integrity of the home.
 This is mostly due to the way that many popular trim materials require callbacks for color inconsistencies, bleed-through, and cracking (in the case of some synthetic materials).

 Therefore, it’s important to choose a wood trim replacement material that’s going to minimize these issues.
-One material worth considering is preservative-treated wood trim.
+Selecting the best material for exterior wood trim replacement will help ensure durability, protection, and a lasting aesthetic.
+One product worth considering is preservative-treated wood trim.

 What Is Preservative-Treated Wood Trim?

 Preservative-treated wood trim is an alternative to the standard wood trims that help eliminate many of the problems builders and homeowners can encounter.
-The wood is first kiln-dried for stability, then given a surface treatment of preservatives that contain carbon-based fungicides and insecticides.
-The preservatives are absorbed into the wood, which is then graded for quality, and finally given an acrylic-latex primer before being packaged for delivery.
-This makes the wood trim stable, lightweight, easy to work with, and longer lasting than most other wood trims products on the market.
+The wood is first kiln-dried for stability, then treated with either a surface or penetrative treatment of preservatives that contain carbon-based fungicides and insecticides.
+While a surface, topical treatment may provide some protection, treatment that penetrates the actual fibers of the wood will yield stronger results.
+When the treatment is penetrative, the preservatives are absorbed into the wood, resulting in a more stable and higher quality product.
+For extra protection, an primer can be applied to seal the edges and sides of the wood, helping to prevent moisture infiltration and improve durability.
+This makes the wood trim stable, lightweight, easy to work with, and longer lasting than most other wood trim products on the market.
 It’s also lower in cost than cedar and other commonly used woods.

 Why Preservative-Treated Wood Trim Is the Best Replacement Option